Electrical-Extrusion/sprint-4/Objective 6 - Following Packet Streams.md

 ## I Do
 Packet data is really only useful when it can be combined with the other packets in a transmission, to give a full understanding of the data being transmitted.

-Using a packet capture utility (Wireshark), you can easily
+Using a packet capture utility (Wireshark), you can easily easily track a stream from inititiation to close.

 ## We Do